cva-pasha/Covali/Covali.EventSourcing/README.md

 ## Event Metadata

-Events can optionally provide rich metadata for cross-cutting concerns like notifications, analytics, and logging.
+Events can optionally provide rich metadata for cross-cutting concerns like notifications, analytics, and logging using a generic, interface-based approach.

-**Note**: `EventMetadata` is intentionally empty in the core package.
-You must extend it with a partial class to define your own metadata structure.

 ### Basic Event (Lightweight)

+For simple events without metadata:

 ```csharp
 public record SimpleEvent : IEvent